pharo-nosql/voyage/mc/Voyage-JSON.package/VOJSONSerializer.class/README.md

-I'm a serializer for mongo objects (from smalltalk to dictionary).
+I'm a serializer  from obejct to generic JSON objects (from smalltalk to dictionary).